javierpgomez/quartz/content/Notes/How to Make Things Simple to Solve Big Problems.md

 Read more at: [Site Unreachable](https://www.nateliason.com/blog/decomplication)

-Go one level up : [Health Mindsets MOC](Maps/Health%20Mindsets%20MOC.md) You may also be interested in: [Creative problem problem sovling is like improv](Notes/Creative%20problem%20problem%20sovling%20is%20like%20improv.md)
+Go one level up : [Health Mindsets MOC](Maps/Health%20Mindsets%20MOC.md) You may also be interested in: [Creative problem problem solving is like improv](Creative%20problem%20problem%20solving%20is%20like%20improv.md)